Hello! I’m Carly-May, a journalist based in Brighton, Sussex.

 I gained experience in editing using Adobe Suite while at university and afterwards in my current work, and I’m well versed in Premiere Pro, InDesign, Audition and Lightroom.

 Post-graduation I studied at Brighton Journalist Works to gain an NCTJ Diploma in Journalism.
 I worked at local publications The Argus and BN1 Magazine, and on The Independent’s news desk, both researching and having pieces published.
-Other work experience includes NME, where I spent two different weeks pitching, researching, and had articles in print in their September 2017 issue.
+Other work experience includes NME, where I spent two different weeks pitching, researching, and had articles in print.

 Please feel free to drop me a line with any questions, thoughts, collaboration suggestions, rate requests, or pictures of your cat.
 I’d love to hear from you!